-We recently introduced the course Basics of AI for Science Professionals (16:137:563).
-It's perfect for students without a computer background.
-This course teaches "AI for the rest of us."
+We're running Basics of AI for Science Professionals (16:137:563).
+This course teaches artificial intelligence, a top skill for jobs, to students without a coding background.
+According to Forbes, two-thirds of leaders would not hire someone without AI skills.
+Designed for MBS students, this course covers the basics of AI and how it can be applied to a business or scientific goal.
 For students with a coding background, see Applied Artificial Intelligence (AI) from Concept to Market (16:137:562) in the spring.